midtown-ai/glossary/glossary/w.md

  See also [W], [Dataset], [ImageNet Dataset], [Transfer Learning]

-# WordpPiece Tokenization
+# WordPiece Tokenization

  WordPiece is the tokenization algorithm [Google] developed to pretrain [BERT].
 It has since been reused in quite a few [Transformer] models based on [BERT], such as [DistilBERT], MobileBERT, Funnel Transformers, and MPNET.
-It’s very similar to [BPE] in terms of the training, but the actual tokenization is done differently.
+It’s very similar to [BPE] in terms of the training, but the actual tokenization is done differently (Pair scores are computed differently!).

   ```
 # Wordpiece tokenizer :